prestodb/presto/presto-docs/src/main/sphinx/spi/api.rst

 The Presto SPI API
 ==================

-Implementing a new Presto connector is really just implementing and overriding a set of methods on intefaces defined by the SPI.
+When you implement a new Presto connector you implement interfaces and override methods defined by the SPI.
 Doing so gives Presto a structure for invoking your code to access any data source.
 Even if that data source doesn't have underlying tables backing your data, as long as you adapt your data source to the API expected by Presto, you can write queries against this data.

-In this chapter, we're going to walk through the several interfaces that comprise the Presto SPI and discuss strategies for adapting this API to your data source.
+This chapter walks through the several interfaces that comprise the Presto SPI and discusses strategies for adapting this API to your data source.

 GitHub Code
 -----------